Markov Chain Model of Entanglement Setup in Noisy Dynamic LEO Satellite Networks: System Model

-but this assumes perfect alignment.
-In practice, we need to consider the intensity distribution of a Gaussian beam at the receiving plane:

-where \(r\) is the radial distance, which is the vertical distance from the central axis of the beam to a certain point, and \(I_0=I(r=0,d=0)\) is the peak intensity at the beam waist.
+where \(r\) is the radial distance, which is the vertical distance from the central axis of the beam to a certain point, and \(\text{ID}_0=\text{ID}(r=0,d=0)\) is the peak intensity at the beam waist.
 After integrating over the receiving aperture, we have the transmittance as:

-Meanwhile, due to the attitude control accuracy of LEO satellites being limited, so assume there is a pointing deviation $\delta$ (radians), and a beam center offset with distance \(d_{deviation}=d\cdot \delta\).
-According to eq.~\ref{eq: perfect point q}, when there is no offset, that is, when the center of the beam is aligned with the center of the receiving aperture, the power in the receiving aperture is:

-which gives us the geometric efficiency as eq.~\ref{eq: perfect point q}.
-Assume that the receiving aperture radius is much smaller than the spot radius, \(R_{ap}\ll W(d)\), then the average light intensity within the aperture (\(I_{avg}\)) can be approximated as locally uniform in this circumstances, which means \(I_{avg} \approx I(d_{deviation}, d)\).
-When the center of the beam is shifted as a distance \(d_{deviation}\), and according to eq.~\ref{eq: intensity distribution}, the light intensity at this position is attenuated relative to the axis as:
+Meanwhile, due to limitations of the attitude control accuracy of LEO satellites, we need to consider that there is a pointing deviation $\delta$ (radians), and a beam center offset with distance \(d_{\text{deviation}}=d\cdot \delta\).
+From Eq.~(\eqref{eq:transmittance}), when there is no offset, that is, when the center of the beam is aligned with the center of the receiving aperture, the power in the receiving aperture is \(\wp_{\text{receive}} = \int_{0}^{R_{\text{ap}}} \text{ID}(r, d) \cdot 2\pi r \, dr\), which gives us the aperture collection efficiency as Eq.~(\eqref{eq:transmittance}).
+Assume that the receiving aperture radius is much smaller than the spot radius, \(R_{\text{ap}}\ll W(d)\), then the average light intensity within the aperture \(\text{ID}_{avg}\) can be approximated as locally uniform, which means \(\text{ID}_{\text{avg}} \approx \text{ID}(d_{\text{deviation}}, d)\).
+When the center of the beam is shifted by a distance \(d_{\text{deviation}}\), then from Eq.~(\ref{eq: intensity distribution}), the light intensity at this position is attenuated relative to the axis as: